dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 this case, increased tax rates will also be insufficient.
 The liquidity to invest in smart-grid infrastructure and the development of emerging markets will be restricted.
-Further complicating matters, nations often respond to depressionary crises with warefare to artificially stimulate of economic activity and facilitate expansion.
+Further complicating matters, nations often respond to depressionary crises with warfare to artificially stimulate of economic activity and facilitate expansion.
 This creates geopolitical instability at the same time as global economic crisis.